henrytien/leetcode-lintcode/README.md

 # Leetcode-Lintcode Solutions
-Here are my leetcode-lintcode problem solutions.
+Here are  leetcode-lintcode problem solutions.
+Here is a repo for you can play it and share your solution.
+Hope you enjoy it and contribute it.

-This is a ladder for you.
+Look here is a ladder for you.
 You can play it in [leetcode](https://leetcode.com/).

 ## 1. Defeat the Algorithm Interview